4 Steps to Transfer Decoding Strategies to Reading Fluency

 Decoding strategies are a proven, essential foundation for effective reading.
-More and more teachers and schools are coming to this realization and are implementing research-based phonics programs that teach decoding strategies into their curriculum.
+More and more teachers and schools are coming to this realization and are implementing structured literacy programs that teach decoding strategies into their reading curriculum.
 Teachers and administrators alike are encouraged by the reading improvements of their students as they learn and develop decoding strategies.
 However, teachers are often baffled by students who are able to decode any word after completing a systematic phonics program like Reading Horizons but are unable to transfer decoding skills into fluent reading.

 There are three reasons why students are unable to transfer decoding skills: